scoconno/scoconno.github.io/ancient/Physics/Gobbet.md

 Why not suppose, then, that the same is true of the parts of natural organisms?
 On this view, it is of necessity that, for example, the front teeth grow sharp and well adapted for biting, and the back ones broad and useful for chewing food; this (useful) result was coincidental, not what they were for.
 The same will be true of all the other parts that seem to be for something.
 On this view, then, whenever all the parts came about coincidentally as though they were for something, these animals survived, since their constitution, though coming about by chance, made them suitable (for survival) (198b23).

-**Passage 3**

-And so, if there is to be a house, it is necessary for these things to come to be or to be present; and in general, the matter that is for something must exist (for example, bricks and stones if there is to be a house).
-The end, however, does not exist because of these things, except insofar as they are the material cause, nor will it come about because of them; still, in general, the end (the house or the saw) requires them (the stones or the iron) (200a25).